 Geri Sizemore has had a connection to the Levy Center since the 1970s when her children attended events at the original building.
 Geri is acommunity volunteer and board member for organizations that support children and seniors like the Evanston Youth Job Center, the Foster Senior Citizens Club, the Warren Cherry Scholarship Board, and North Shore Village.
 She also volunteers in the soup kitchen at her church.
 Since retiring from the U.S. Postal Service after 37 years, Geri enjoys traveling and spending time with her three children and four grandchildren.
 She loves living in Evanston and spending time at the Levy Center.

-Although he is relatively new to the Levy Senior Center, Scott is an enthusiastic attendee of the Fran Randall Concerts and the Silver Sneakers program.
-Scott is looking forward to contributing his expertise in marketing and fundraising to the Foundation Board!
+Scott is an enthusiastic attendee of the Fran Randall Concerts and the Silver Sneakers program.
+He is grateful for the opportunity to continue servicing the local community and looks forward to contributing his expertise in marketing and fundraising to the Foundation Board!